Ella-bear/SE_Day1/README.md

 Implementation: Writing the actual code based on the design.
 Testing: Verifying the software against requirements to identify and fix defects.
 Deployment: Releasing the software to users.
-Maintenance: Ongoing support, updates, and enhancements.
+Maintenance: Ongoing support, updates, and enhancements

 Compare and contrast the Waterfall and Agile methodologies.
 Provide examples of scenarios where each would be appropriate.
 Waterfall: A linear, sequential approach where each phase must be completed before the next begins.
 It is well-suited for projects with clear, stable requirements and where changes are not anticipated, such as in aerospace or government contracts.